I'm starting up a yoga class June 17! Here are the details:

 I cannot WAIT to practice yoga together again as a community.
 I hope you can join me as we navigate this transition out of pandemic restrictions.

 *If you’re unable to make this time because you’re coming from work, let me know.
 We may be able to push it later.

-**I've been fully vaccinated (yay!) as part of the 1A designation.
+**I've been fully vaccinated (yay!).

 ***If you want to take the class and this is unaffordable to you, talk to me.
 Sliding scale pricing is possible.